 Why to meditate?

-It lowers anxiety; brings higher emotional control; enhances navigating through complex decisions or problems (i.e. it's making me a better designer).
+It lowers anxiety; brings higher emotional control; enhances navigating through complex problems (i.e. it's making me a better designer).
 Read more in a guide to

 What is the most interesting and forward-thinking group of people that you are aware of?